-2. STUDENT WELCOME CENTER
+2. CENTER FOR STUDENT SERVICES

-The Student Welcome Center provides initial academic advising and scheduling for new students.
-The Student Welcome Center is staffed by advisors and is supported by faculty who provide specific advisement for students initially enrolled in any college-level course.
+The Center for Student Services provides initial academic advising and scheduling for new students.
+The Center for Student Services is staffed by advisors and is supported by faculty who provide specific advisement for students initially enrolled in any college-level course.
 At the point of the initial schedule, students are assigned an academic advisor in their chosen major.
 Advising is an important activity at WVU Parkersburg and all students are required to meet with their advisors to ensure a pathway to program completion is established.
-The Student Welcome Center has extended hours of operation to better serve students.
+The Records Office and the Office for Student Financial Assistance are also located in the Center.
+The Center for Student Services has extended hours of operation to better serve students.